endymion1818/deliciousreverie-2023/src/content/posts/comments-are-live.md

 ---
-title: "Comments on are now live"
+title: "Comments are now live"
 description: "A system to allow visitors to comment on my blog posts has just gone live."
 tags:
   - personal